Business Continuity Planning

-The National Counter Terrorism Security Office has issued a guide to small and medium sized enterprises to help protect their business.
+The National Counter Terrorism Security Office has issued a guide for small and medium sized enterprises to help protect their business.

 Cyber-attacks and data breaches have proven to be two of the greatest concerns for business continuity professionals for several years running.

-To help your business keep its IT secure, please read NCSC password security advice [pdf] 288KB, which gives useful information on how to keep passwords within your organisation safe.
+To help your business keep its IT secure, please read NCSC password security advice, which gives useful information on how to keep passwords within your organisation safe.